 Carrying a Shotgun or Rifle in Public

-Possession of a Firearm in Commission of a Felony
+Possession of a Firearm In the Commission Of a Felony

 What To Do Next

 If you have been charged with a weapons crime in Massachusetts, Attorney Nathan is the experienced criminal defense attorney you need.
 The prosecuting attorney will zealously attempt to convict you on your weapons charge, and you need a powerful legal advocate working at your side.
-For a criminal defense legal consultation, please contact him at (617) 472-5775.
+For a criminal defense legal consultation, please text him at (617) 905-1433.